Bengali Hindu wedding: Saat Paake Ghora

-Saat Paake Ghora, also known as Saat Paak, is a crucial ritual in a traditional Bengali wedding, symbolizing the bond between the bride and groom.
+Saat Paake Ghora, also known as Saat Paak, is a crucial ritual in a traditional Bengali wedding, symbolising the bond between the bride and groom.
 The ritual begins with the bride, seated on a low wooden stool called pidi, being gently lifted by her brothers and taken around the groom in seven complete circles.
-This act signifies the couple becoming securely intertwined with each other, reflecting their commitment to each other for life.
+This act signifies the couple becoming securely intertwined, reflecting their commitment for life.
 In the Agni ritual, the couple takes seven rounds around the sacred fire (Yagna), reaffirming their vows.
 Each circle represents a promise for a prosperous and harmonious life together.
-The ritual is an important moment in the wedding ceremony, representing the couple’s joint commitment and unity as they embark on their shared journey through life.
+The ritual is an important moment in the wedding ceremony, representing the couple's joint commitment and unity as they embark on their shared journey.